MicroCODE-Gravity-Demo/.github/profile/README.md

-# Gravity Template - Licensed Reference Copy
+# Gravity Current - Licensed Reference Copy

 **⚠️ REFERENCE REPOSITORY ONLY - DO NOT USE FOR PRODUCTION**